-As I pondered, I could understand why some older white men would want the system to stay status quo: there is a perceived transfer of power where they might stand to lose some of the power they’re accustomed to.
+As I pondered, I could understand why some older white men would want the system to stay status quo.
+There is a perceived transfer of power where they might stand to lose some of the power they are accustomed to.
 Although that thinking is faulty, I can understand why some would think that way.
 I’ll write about why thinking is faulty for my next article.

 At first, I thought it was inertia, that powerful force that keeps us in mediocracy and even misery.
 If you’re not used to speaking up, inertia will make it unlikely that you’ll start any time soon.
 But it’s not really because of inertia.

 Then I thought, maybe it’s the futility of it?
 How is my one small voice going to change an entire system of oppression?
 Of course, one voice won’t, but as Margaret Mead famously said, “Never doubt that a small group of thoughtful, committed citizens can change the world.
 Indeed, it is the only thing that ever has.”
 But no, it’s not that either.

 Allyship begins with White People speaking up against inequality.

 I was talking with a friend when it dawned on me.
 The nice white people who aren’t speaking up are afraid.
 They are afraid of saying something wrong.
 Possibly hurting someone’s feelings.
 Even the fear of being criticized.
 He said just that, “I don’t know what to say, and I don’t want to put my foot in my mouth.”
 So he was just staying out of the arena entirely.